edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 ```

 Note that words are separated using underscores in the section titles here.
-Ctags does not play nicely with spaces or dashes in this context.
+This is a limitation, as Ctags does not work well with spaces or dashes.

 # Navigating the toc with ctags

-In the above examples, the toc in each `index.md` file is written using markdown links.
+In the above examples, the TOC in a `index.md` file is written using markdown links.
-It would be nice to hover on a link and use a keybind to move to the relevant section
+It is useful to hover on a TOC link and use a keybind to move to the relevant section
-_within a file_.
+_within that file_.

 For this functionality `ctags` can be used.
-Vim has native support for ctags but a tags generator needs to be installed on the system:
+Vim has native support for ctags but a tags generator needs to be installed first:

 ```bash
 snap install universal-ctags
 ```

-Running the following command within the home directory will create a `tags` file
+Running the following command within the `notes` directory will create a `tags` file
 that Vim will recognise:

 ```bash